ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

     - *Persistence via* correlation table between package and responsible_party
 6. Abstract: A long-text description of the dataset
     - `ckan.model.Package.notes`
-7. Quality: A text string indicating the percieved quality of the dataset
+7. Quality: A text string indicating the percieved or measured quality of the dataset
     - **Additional Content**
-    - Default value: none, optional
+    - Default value: missing
     - *UI-suggestion*: textbox for entering optional content
     - *Persistence via* `ckan.model.Package.extras`
+8. Lineage: text narrative describing the origin and processing of the data
+    - **Additional Content**
+    - Default value: missing
+    - *UI-suggestion*: textbox for entering optional content
+    - *Persistence via* `ckan.model.Package.extras`
-7. Status: Some datasets are done while others are continually updated...
+9. Status: Some datasets are done while others are continually updated...
     - **Additional Content**
     - Default value: `completed`
     - *UI-suggestion*: a combobox with the following options: